October 8, 2020 / Esther Choy

 For instance, the first Crazy Good Question is about origin.
 This isn’t something employees often think to ask about–or, they may think they already know the answer.
 But you might be surprised by their answers to questions like, “What motivated you to choose this career or this company?” or “How did your career begin?”

 Question 4 is also highly relevant to performance reviews.
-It focuses on comparisons and contrasts, so you and your manager could learn important information if you were to ask: “How did 2019 compare to 2018?”
+It focuses on comparisons and contrasts, so you and your manager could learn important information if you were to ask: “How does this year compare to last year?”

 The bottom line is this: the more you can help your manager reflect, the more valuable you become to them.